samuelthomas2774/nxapi-znca-api/README.md

 This uses Frida to call the token generation functions in the Nintendo Switch Online app on a rooted Android device.

-This server can be used instead of the imink/flapg API to avoid sending access tokens to third party APIs.
+This server can be self hosted to avoid sending access tokens to third party APIs.

+### Public API

+A server running this API is available at https://nxapi-znca-api.fancy.org.uk/api/znca.
+If you would like to use this set a `User-Agent` header including your project's name and version number (and contact information if your project is not easily discoverable, e.g. on GitHub), and send me a message in the [nxapi Discord server](https://discord.com/invite/4D82rFkXRv).
+If your project authenticates as the user's Nintendo Account you must explain that their id_token will be sent to a third-party API, and include a link to here.

+Status is available at https://nxapi-status.fancy.org.uk.
+Usage stats are available at https://ubuntu-2204-vm-test.fancy.org.uk/grafana/public-dashboards/57854670274a4ddf98b12332a6c47cf4.

 ### Requirements